top of page

 • Innovation and Adaptability: Teams can respond more flexibly to emerging issues, co-designing pathways that make sense on the ground.

-• Better use of sparce funds: by pooling workforce, creating models, developing outcomes that are population led we can make our £ go further
+• Better Use of Sparse Funds: By pooling workforce resources, creating models, and developing outcomes that are population-led, we can make our £ go further.

 Challenges in Realising True Collaboration

-Despite these benefits, there are several challenges to overcome:
+Despite these benefits, several challenges must be overcome:

 • Differing Governance and Accountability: Separate reporting lines and performance metrics can cause friction or confusion.